patrickvanreck/VxFAME/README.md

 * `post`: wraps `query` to change the type of HTTP request to `POST`;
 * `query`: conducts HTTP `GET` (default) or `POST` requests to the VxStream Sandbox API and handles predefined response errors.

+## Variables
-The module is developed with consistency in terms of nomenclature and purpose, particularly in variables used in different methods that have the same purpose.
+The module is developed with consistency in terms of nomenclature and purpose, particularly in **variables** used in different methods that have the same purpose.
 Some of those are described as follows:
 * `data`: `dict` with parsed JSON data or `str` with binary response data from a HTTP request;
-* `msg`: `str` with an error message to be logged;
+* `msg`: `str` holding an error message to be logged;
 * `param`: `dict` with `requests` fields for HTTP requests with `requests.get` or `requests.post`;
 * `url`: `str` with the full URL of the API resource to be queried, excluding HTTP `GET` parameters.

-`self.results`
+Another set of **instance variables** have a module-wide scope.
+Of note are all module configurations that are set as instance variables by FAME.
+* `self.headers`: `dict` with the HTTP header field for HTTP queries;
+* `self.results`: `dict` with summary results of an analysis to be presented in the web interface as required by FAME;
+* `self.state`: `str` holding a symbolic identifier of the current state of the module (*i.e.*, `module` or a hash value).

+## Execution Workflow

+A general workflow of the execution of `vxstream` is as follows:
+1. retrieve available analysis environments and check if the specified on is valid;
+2. submit a file for analysis;
+3. wait for an analysis to timeout or finish;
+4. retrieve an analysis report;
+5. populate the malware signature, tags, Indicators of Compromise (IOCs),
+6. download all files dropped during an analysis, the full HTML report, and potentially a memory dump and a network traffic capture;
+7. finally populate `self.results` with an analysis summary.

 # `vxstream/details.html`